roryprimrose/roryprimrose.github.io/_posts/2010-10-01-neovolvetoolkit-10-rtw.md

 ProxyParameterValueElement

-The ProxyParameterValueElement class is used to configure a Unity parameter value to be determined from a proxy value created by ProxyManager<T&gt;.
+The ProxyParameterValueElement class is used to configure a Unity parameter value to be determined from a proxy value created by ProxyManager&lt;T&gt;.

 SectionExtensionInitiator